microbit-foundation/microbit-firmata/README.md

 class written in Javascript that runs in Node.js and communicates with the micro:bit over a USB-serial connection.

-A .hex file is provided for easy firmware installation (so you don't need to compile it yourself) and a Javascript test suite is provided to test and demonstrates the system.
+A precompiled .hex file is provided for easy firmware installation (so you don't need to compile it yourself) and a Javascript test suite is provided to test and demonstrate the system.

 The basic Firmata features are extended with a set of micro:bit-specific commands (implemented as Firmata sysex messages) to control the micro:bit display, I/O pins,